Breeze/breeze.github.io/doc-js/export-import.md

 In Breeze it's easy to export and re-import cached entities to any destination, including local storage or another `EntityManager`.

-<p class="note">Entity export/import examples on this page are in the **exportImportTests** module of <a href="/samples/doccode" target="_blank">DocCode</a>.
+> Entity export/import examples on this page are in the **exportImportTests** module of <a href="/samples/doccode" target="_blank">DocCode</a>.
 These tests are yours to explore and modify.
 Please send us your feedback and contributions.

 ##Export cache as a string